 - Money order payable to "U.S. Department of State."
 You may purchase a money order at the Post Office with a debit card.

 Application Status Updates

-It may take up to 4 weeks from the day you apply until your application status is “In Process.”
-During these 4 weeks, your application is delivered to a mail facility, your payment is processed, and your application is scanned and sent to the U.S. Department of State.
-Check the U.S. Department of State’s website (passportstatus.state.gov) or call them at 1-877-487-2778 for an update.
+It may take up to 6 weeks from the day you apply until your application status is "In Process."
+During these 6 weeks, your application is delivered to a mail facility, your payment is processed, and your application is scanned and sent to the U.S. Department of State.
+Check the U.S. Department of State’s website (passportstatus.state.gov) for an update.
 See more information about current processing times on the Department of State page "Passport Operations in Response to COVID-19."

 Renew a Passport by Mail